-- Students often use a few sources by one author released in the same year.
-Then they should list them with alphabetical marks.
+- If you use a few sources by one author released in the same year, add alphabetical marks both in the reference list and in-text citations.

 - If there are research publications of the same writer from different years, use chronological order to list them.
 It is a system that shouldn’t be changed in any way.

 - The title in the Harvard citation style is the main feature if the name of the author is absent.
-Don’t include parenthetical in your title.
+Don’t include parentheses in your title.

 Create a paper following the Harvard citation system guide

 The number of various formats in academic writing makes your education more flexible and diverse.
-Students are free to use different formats and learn to analyze different sources and Harvard format is one of the most useful and simple formats to deal with.
+Students are free to use different formats and learn to analyze different sources, and Harvard format is one of the most common and simple formats to deal with.
 Learning it once will help you for the entire educational period getting proper grades.

 If you find it difficult to apply the gained knowledge in practice, ask for expert help.
-We will provide you with plagiarism-free papers that have an eye-catching title and accurate formatting style.
-Your reader will be impressed!
+We will complete a custom plagiarism-free paper that will be formatted according to the style you request.
+Give it a try!